Bellerive Oval: Capacity

+Women's sport expansion

+Bellerive Oval has played an increasing role in women’s cricket and AFL, hosting several prominent matches for both the Women’s Big Bash League (WBBL) and AFLW.
+In 2023, the oval hosted the WBBL final, attracting 14,500 spectators, the highest ever attendance for a women’s match at the venue.
+The growth of women's sport in Tasmania has been highlighted by this venue's importance, particularly with investments into better training facilities for female athletes, such as a dedicated gym and locker room area built in 2022.

+Controversies

+Despite its continued development, Bellerive Oval has not been without controversy.
+Local residents have increasingly voiced concerns about the impact of larger crowds on the surrounding areas.
+Parking and traffic remain contentious issues, with local government proposals in 2024 to develop additional parking structures being met with opposition from environmental groups, who argue the new developments will encroach on parkland areas.

 Structures and facilities

 In 1999, the Federal Government announced that it would contribute $5 million to upgrade Bellerive.
 The TCA added $10 million, on loan from the state government, and the Clarence City Council $1 million, enabling a $16 million upgrade.
 The first part of this upgrade was the state-of-the-art indoor nets.
 The 6,000-seat Southern Stand came next, which blocked winds and views of the Derwent, and contained the new media centre.
 The new Members' Area was the last of the upgrades, along with new perimeter fence and entry gates.
 The Members' Area features press and radio media areas, corporate boxes and lunchrooms, as well as the players areas, members' bars and TCA offices.
-The redevelopment was officially opened on 11 January 2003, when an overcrowd of 16,719 (official capacity 16000) witnessed a thrilling one-day match between Australia and England, the victory going to Australia.
-Tasmanian Tiger Shane Watson became the hero for Australia, bowling the very tense final over.
+The redevelopment was officially opened on 11 January 2003, when an overcrowd of 16,719 (official capacity 16,000) witnessed a thrilling one-day match between Australia and England, the victory going to Australia.

-To allow for day-night matches to be played at the venue, four light towers were installed in 2009 at a cost of A$4.8 million, enabling one-day international (ODI) and Twenty20 cricket matches to be played there.
+To allow for day-night matches to be played at the venue, four light towers were installed in 2009 for $4.8 million, enabling one-day international (ODI) and Twenty20 cricket matches to be played there.
 The installation of these lights sparked significant debate from groups both for and against the new towers.

-The ground was scheduled for further redevelopment by 2015, with the state government providing $15 million to expand the Southern Stand and Members' Stand, increasing the ground's capacity to over 20,000 for the 2015 Cricket World Cup, along with an Ashes Test in the future, and the possibility of locking-in a long-term commitment for AFL games.
+The ground was scheduled for further redevelopment by 2015, with the state government providing $15 million to expand the Southern Stand and Members' Stand, increasing the ground's capacity to 19,500 for the 2015 Cricket World Cup, along with an Ashes Test in the future, and the possibility of locking-in a long-term commitment for AFL games.
 AFL Tasmania is also looking at moving its offices to the ground as part of the redevelopment.
 At the official launch of the renovated stadium, it was announced that the new stand would be named the Ricky Ponting Stand, and the existing Southern Stand would be named the David Boon Stand.